deblaschke/travel-slideshows-rockies/README.md

 Automatic slideshows have three control buttons below the pictures: previous slide, pause/play, and next slide.
 Manual slideshows only have the previous slide and next slide buttons.
-The left arrow (previous slide) and right arrow (next slide) keys can be used in lieu of the control buttons.
+The left arrow (previous slide), right arrow (next slide), and escape (pause/play) keys can be used in lieu of the control buttons.

 The slideshows have been tested on the following browsers:
    - Firefox on Windows and macOS